Arawn-Davies/Chocolate/README.md

 # Chocolate

-##Welcome to Chocolate, a new operating system created by CaveSponge using the Cosmos Operating System toolkit.
+##Welcome to Chocolate, a new operating system created using the Cosmos Operating System toolkit.

+###FAQ

+Due to the current lack of LFN writing one can only use filenames with the texteditor that have 255 digits in the title and 3 letter extensions.

+The text editor can currently view .TXT and .CCS files, .CCS being the extension for the shell scripting language.

+Once logged into the terminal use the command 'cocoashell' to launch cocoashell where you can then use 'help' to see the cocoashell specific commands.

 ###Currently Chocolate has the following: